iranzo/katacoda-scenarios/kubevirt-upgrades/step2.md

 **WARNING:** In both cases, the supported scenario is updating from N-1 to N

-Zero downtime rolling updates are supported starting with release `v0.17.0` onwards.
-Updating from any release prior to the KubeVirt v0.17.0 release is not supported.
+**NOTE:** Zero downtime rolling updates are supported starting with release `v0.17.0` onwards.
+Updating from any release prior to the KubeVirt `v0.17.0` release is not supported.

 #### Performing the upgrade

 ##### Method 1: by changing the imageTag value in the KubeVirt CR’s spec

-For example, updating from v0.17.0 to v0.18.0 is as simple as patching the KubeVirt CR with the imageTag: v0.18.0 value.
+For example, updating from `v0.17.0` to `v0.18.0` is as simple as patching the KubeVirt CR with the `imageTag: v0.18.0` value.
 From there the KubeVirt operator will begin the process of rolling out the new version of KubeVirt.
 Existing VM/VMIs will remain uninterrupted both during and after the update succeeds.

 `kubectl patch kv kubevirt -n kubevirt --type=json -p '[{ "op": "add", "path": "/spec/imageTag", "value": "v0.18.0" }]`{{execute HOST2}}